 Cameras are Soul Keepers

+“The real things are under the surface.”
 When video artist Bill Viola was 6 years old he fell into a lake, all the way to the bottom, to a place which seemed like paradise.
-"There's more than just the surface of life."
+“There’s more than just the surface of life.”
 Viola explains.
-"The real things are under the surface".
+Read more …

 American Bill Viola (born 1951) is a pioneer in video art.
 In this interview, Viola talks about his development as an artist and his most important breakthroughs.
 As a child Bill Viola felt that the world inside his head was more real than the outside word.
 Viola discovered video in 1969.
 The blue light from the first camera he experienced reminded him of the water in that beautiful lake he almost died in when he was 6.